From happy customers

 How do I compare Cairns and Port Douglas snorkeling tours?

-Cairns generally offers a wider range of tours, including large pontoons and island trips, suitable for all budgets.
-Port Douglas tends to have more luxury and boutique catamaran cruises with smaller groups, often accessing slightly different reef sections like the Low Isles.
+Cairns offers a wide range of tours, including large pontoons and island trips for all budgets.
+Port Douglas focuses on luxury, boutique cruises with smaller groups, often visiting reefs like the Low Isles.

 What marine life am I likely to see?

-You could encounter an incredible array of marine life, including diverse hard and soft corals, anemonefish (Nemo!), parrotfish, butterflyfish, angelfish, giant clams, stingrays, reef sharks (harmless!), and majestic green sea turtles.
-If you're lucky, you might even spot dolphins or whales (in season, typically May-September).
+You may see marine life like hard and soft corals, anemonefish, parrotfish, butterflyfish, angelfish, giant clams, stingrays, harmless reef sharks, and green sea turtles, plus dolphins or whales in season (May–Sept).

 Are tours accessible for non-swimmers or people with disabilities?